guoyi2/Heat-pump-flexibility-and-its-benefits/README.md

 ***Building Data CSV Files***
 Located in `data/buildings/buildings_info_ch/projection/original_info/`, one CSV file per canton.

 *Note that only a limited subset of the building data is provided here to illustrate the calculation procedure.
 The full analysis spans all 1.8 million buildings in Switzerland and considers multiple heat pump deployment, building retrofit, and climate mitigation scenarios.
 Each scenario requires a complete building dataset, leading to a total data volume of up to hundreds of gigabytes.
-Therefore, for review purposes, we include only the data for one scenaior (building information in 2021) in this package.
+Therefore, for review purposes, we include only the data for one scenario (building information in 2021) in this package.
 We are ready to make the full building datasets for all considered scenarios publicly available as part of this submission.*

 **Key Fields:**
 | Field | Description |